SuperMoney: History

 SuperMoney was founded in 2013 by Miron Lulic and initially launched as a personal finance blog.
 The website's focus was transitioned to a Yelp-like model, to help users compare and review financial services.

 In April 2017, SuperMoney launched its personal loan offer engine / marketplace which helped consumers submit a loan application and get back pre-approved loan offers from integrated lending partners.

 In August 2017, SuperMoney launched an auto loan offer engine / marketplace that enabled consumers to have a similar experience for auto purchase and refinance loans.

 In November 2018, SuperMoney launched a student loan refinancing offer engine / marketplace to help consumers get competing transparent offers from lenders who want to refinance their student loan debt.

 In August 2021, Inc. Magazine announced SuperMoney placed #1706 on the 2021 Inc 5000 list of fastest growing private companies in America.
 In August 2022, Inc. Magazine announced SuperMoney placed #1936 on the 2022 Inc 5000 list of fastest growing private companies in America.
+In August 2023, Inc. Magazine announced SuperMoney placed #1508 on the 2023 Inc 5000 list of fastest growing private companies in America.

+Deloitte ranked SuperMoney on their Deloitte Technology Fast 500 list for 2023 and 2023.

+Financial Times ranked SuperMoney #126 on The Americas' Fastest Growing Companies 2024 list.

+SuperMoney was awarded the Best Financial Product Comparison Service by Fintech Breakthrough for 2023 and 2024.